-The township of Warburton is an easy 30-minute road trip from Lilydale on the Warburton Highway (B380).
-The town has many attractions but one not to miss is the drive to the summit of Mt Donna Buang.
+An easy 30-minute road trip from Lilydale on the Warburton Highway (B380) Warburton has many attractions but one not to miss is the drive to the summit of Mt Donna Buang.

 As you pass through the township look for the left hand turn off Mt Donna Buang Rd.
 The drive to the top is approximately 17 kilometres and the return journey is via the same route.

-Mt Donna Buang is a 1250 metre peak and is often covered in snow during winter but a visit at any time of the year is recommended as it has a wonderful Observation Tower with extensive 360 degree views and plenty of walks to enjoy in other seasons.
-Halfway up the mountain (at the juncture of Mt Donna Buang Rd and the Acheron Way) you will find the Rainforest Gallery and carpark.
+Mt Donna Buang is a 1250-metre peak and is often covered in snow during winter but a visit at any time of the year is recommended as it has a wonderful Observation Tower with extensive 360-degree views and plenty of walks to enjoy in other seasons.
+Halfway up the mountain (at the juncture of Mt Donna Buang Rd and the Acheron Way) you'll find the Rainforest Gallery and carpark.

-The Rainforest Gallery has an elevated 40 metre long observation platform which takes you into the rainforest canopy 15 metres above the ground.
-A 350 metre long elevated walkway takes you through the Rainforest Gallery where you will see magnificent 65 metre tall old growth Mountain Ash trees, ancient Myrtle Beech trees (many of which could be up to 300 to 400 years old), ferns, mosses and other plants that make up this damp and diverse rainforest environment.
+The Rainforest Gallery features an elevated 40-metre-long observation platform which takes you into the rainforest canopy 15 metres above the ground.
+A 350-metre-long elevated walkway takes you through the rainforest where you will see magnificent 65-metre tall old growth Mountain Ash trees, ancient Myrtle Beech trees (many of which could be up to 300 to 400 years old), ferns, mosses and other plants that make up this damp and diverse rainforest environment.